Veeam ONE creates the following security groups on the machines where Veeam ONE Server and Veeam ONE Web Services components are installed:

-To provide access to Veeam ONE functionality for an administrator or operator, you must include this user either in the Veeam ONE Administrators or Veeam ONE Read-Only Users group.
+To provide access to Veeam ONE functionality for an administrator or operator, you must include this user either in the Veeam ONE Administrators, Veeam ONE Read-Only Users or Veeam ONE Power Users group.
 Member of these groups have access to:

-- All Veeam ONE consoles (Monitor, Reporter and Business View)
+- All Veeam ONE consoles (Client and Web Client)

-- All objects of the infrastructure inventory (including 9.5, vCloud Director, Microsoft Hyper-V and Microsoft Hyper-V)
+- All objects of the infrastructure inventory (including VMware vSphere, VMware vCloud Director and Microsoft Hyper-V)

 Multi-Tenant Monitoring and Reporting